 September creeps up on you like the chill of sunset sneaks under your skin after a sunny day in Iceland.
-All of a sudden its getting dark at 8:30 when you’ve grown accustomed to never fearing nightfall, and you start to realize how much you appreciate the warmth of the sunrays in this sub-arctic island.
+All of a sudden its getting dark at 8:30 when you’ve grown accustomed to never fearing nightfall, and you start to realise how much you appreciate the warmth of the sunrays in this sub-arctic island.

 Reykjavik awakens for the summer months, with a noticeable population boom from all the tourists walking downtown decked out in outdoor gear and big-lens cameras.
 People are out and about, drinking coffee and beers on patios, mothers walking their babies in killer heels, and the city folk flock to the countryside for hiking, bathing and summerhouse time.
 There’s also a surge of concerts and festivals, the biggest two days this year being Gay Pride day and Menningarnótt (Culture Night).